Indochina Link Vietnam

 You worked for Company A (January-June) and Company B (July-December), both withheld PIT.
 Self-finalization mandatory under Law on Tax Administration 2019 Article 44.
 Aggregate income, apply progressive rates to combined taxable income.
 Documents: tax withholding certificates from both companies, labor contracts, passport.

-Chief Representatives of Representative Offices who meet the 183-day residency test must declare and finalize PIT on offshore salary paid by the parent company abroad.
-The common belief that RO salaries are tax-exempt is incorrect.
+Chief Representatives of Representative Offices meeting the 183-day test must declare offshore salary—the belief that RO salaries are tax-exempt is incorrect.
+Missing filings trigger 20% penalties plus 0.03% daily interest under Law on Tax Administration 2019.

 Compliance Risks & Common Failures

-Residency misclassification creates the largest tax exposure when employers incorrectly exclude business travel days or miss permanent residence status.
-GDT audits recalculate presence days by reviewing immigration stamps and work permit validity—this results in back-taxes plus 20% penalty plus 0.03% daily interest from the original due date under Law on Tax Administration 2019.
+Residency misclassification creates the largest exposure—employers incorrectly exclude business travel days or miss permanent residence status.
+GDT recalculates presence days via immigration stamps, resulting in back-taxes plus 20% penalty plus 0.03% daily interest under Law on Tax Administration 2019.

-For DTA relief, tax authorities require timely notification and supporting documentation under the applicable treaty and guidance.
-Late or incomplete submissions can make relief more complex or lead to denial in specific cases—whether retroactive relief is available depends on the relevant DTA and its implementing procedures rather than a universal rule.
+For DTA relief, tax authorities require timely notification and supporting documentation under the applicable treaty.
+Late or incomplete submissions can lead to denial—whether retroactive relief is available depends on the relevant DTA procedures.

-Departing expats must coordinate PIT finalization with social insurance lump-sum refund timing to avoid processing conflicts—see Vietnam social insurance 2026 rates, expat refunds, and VSS procedures.
+Proper termination procedures prevent employer PIT exposure—see employee termination legal grounds and severance calculation.
+Departing expats must coordinate PIT finalization with social insurance refund timing—see Vietnam social insurance 2026 rates and expat refunds.

-PIT finalization is one element of year-end compliance—employers must also reconcile trade union fee obligations calculated on the social insurance salary base before closing annual payroll accounts.
+PIT finalization is one element of year-end compliance—employers must also reconcile trade union fee obligations on the social insurance salary base and verify PIT treatment of holiday overtime premiums and unused leave payouts before closing annual payroll accounts.

-This guide provides general information on Vietnam PIT finalization procedures and does not constitute legal or tax advice.
-Consult qualified tax advisers or contact the tax authority for case-specific guidance.
+Disclaimer: This guide provides general information on Vietnam PIT finalization procedures current as of March 2026 and does not constitute legal or tax advice.
+Consult qualified tax advisers for case-specific guidance.

 File Form 02/QTT-TNCN within 45 days of contract termination.
 Apply the 183-day test to determine residency for the partial year.
 Gather documents: labor contract, termination decision, tax withholding receipts, passport, work permit documents.
 Authorize your employer to file if you have only Vietnam employment income from that single employer, otherwise self-finalize.
 Request tax clearance letter (Form 08-MST)—required for work permit cancellation.